 In 1806, the community was renamed Peru because townsfolk thought Partridgefield was too long.
 The new name was suggested by the Rev. John Leland, pastor of the First Congregational Church, who said: "It is like the Peru of South America, a mountain town, and though there is no gold and silver under the rocks, our town favors hard money and begins with a P.'"

 A Federal-style church was designed and built in 1808 by Shadrack Pierce as the "Peru Meeting House."
 Remodeled in 1848, it was destroyed by fire in 1895.
-It was rebuilt within a year; current membership is
+It was rebuilt within a year; current membership is down to about 20, down from 60 in 1971.

 Main Road (Route 143) was once a stretch of a stage line connecting Boston to Albany and was known as the Third Massachusetts Turnpike starting in 1797 (tolls were eliminated in 1829).
 The stagecoaches stopped at Peru to give the horses and passengers refreshments.